SoulmateSoulmate/daily/README.md

 This is line 94 with random word: air
 This is line 95 with random word: solar
 This is line 96 with random word: photon
+This is line 97 with random word: wave